aymard2d/aymard2d/README.md

   </li>

   <li>
-    🔥 It is now time to challenge myself in a way different world : the web development
+    🔥 It is now time to challenge myself in a way different world : web development
   </p>
   </li>